- Top 10 Motions in Limine

 Top 10 Motions in Limine

-The following ten motions are from the book California Criminal Defense Motions in Limine.
+The following ten motions in are from the book California Criminal Defense Motions in Limine.
 Motion and page numbers within the motions correspond to the book.
-These ten address issues that recur in most trials.
+These ten motions address issues that recur in many trials.

 10. Prohibit Description of Video Recording

 Video recordings are now ubiquitous and are part of many cases.
 Prosecution witnesses often narrate videos to give their own interpretation of what the videos show or, worse, prosecution witnesses describe their conclusions about what a video shows instead of showing the video to the jury.
 A jury is entitled to make its own determination as to what a video shows.
 This motion seeks to have the jury make that determination without influence from the prosecution.

 9. Limit Conversations Near Jurors

 An in-custody defendant cannot roam the halls of the courtroom while discussing the next defense move.
 Conversely, prosecution witnesses are almost always out of custody, and it is common for prosecutors and witnesses to discuss the pending case in the courthouse hallways where jurors may overhear.
 This motion seeks to prevent such conversations.

 A prosecutor may attempt to help a floundering witness by reviewing police reports with the witness, describing the prosecution’s case to the witness, or otherwise trying to get the witness back on track.
 This motion seeks to limit such efforts.

 Demonstrative evidence can mislead a jury and prejudice a defendant.
 Video, PowerPoint, photomontage, and other such highly visual presentations can have a powerful effect, and the defense often sees such presentations only as they are being presented to the jury.
 This leaves little opportunity to object without giving the jury the impression that the defense has something to hide.
 This motion asks for an opportunity to review such demonstrative evidence before it is presented to the jury.